 Do you suffer from gum disease or lack of jaw bone integrity?
 Do you have receding gum line or a gummy smile?
 Are you missing teeth?
 If so, you may be a candidate for periodontics.
 And here at Southern Colorado Periodontics & Implants, we offer advanced periodontal care right here, in Colorado Springs.
-Our aim is to help restore your dental health and save your teeth.
+Our aim is to help restore your periodontal health and save your teeth.

 Schedule your periodontics appointment today at SOCO Periodontics & Implants: